-Applications will be processed at a meeting by mid-September (Strengthened clinical and independent research) and by mid-October (Better framework for research in psychiatry) 2024.
+Applications will be processed at a meeting by mid-October (Arctic research - Climate change and sustainable arctic communities) and by the end of October (Independent green research) 2024.
 Approximately two weeks after the expert committee has reached its decision, the applicant will be informed via e-grant whether the application has resulted in a grant or a rejection.